onlime/policyd-rate-guard/README.md

 - A multi-threaded app that uses [DBUtils PooledDB (pooled_db)](https://github.com/WebwareForPython/DBUtils) for **robust and efficient DB connection handling**.
 - Can be used with any [DB-API 2 (PEP 249)](https://peps.python.org/pep-0249/) conformant database adapter (currently supported: PyMySQL, sqlite3)
 - A super slick minimal codebase with **only a few dependencies** ([PyMySQL](https://pypi.org/project/pymysql/), [DBUtils](https://webwareforpython.github.io/DBUtils/), [python-dotenv](https://pypi.org/project/python-dotenv/), [yoyo-migrations](https://pypi.org/project/yoyo-migrations/)), using Python virtual environment for easy `pip` install.
 PyMySQL is a pure-Python MySQL client library, so you won't have any trouble on any future major system upgrades.
-- **Supports external API webhooks** with simple token based authentication (passed as query param) or JWT token (passed as `Authorization: Bearer` header).
-When configured, the webhook is triggered whenever a sender reaches his quota limit for the first time and you can send out notification through your own or any 3rd-party app.
+- **Supports external API webhooks** with two variants of authentication tokens: simple hashed token or JWT token.
+The authentication token can be configured to be passed either as query param or as `Authorization: Bearer` header.
+When enabled, the webhook is triggered whenever a sender reaches his quota limit for the first time and you can send out notifications through your own or any 3rd-party app.
 - Provides an Ansible Galaxy role [`onlime.policyd_rate_guard`](https://galaxy.ansible.com/onlime/policyd_rate_guard) for easy installation on a Debian mailserver.
 - A **well maintained** project, as it is in active use at [Onlime GmbH](https://www.onlime.ch/), a Swiss webhoster with a rock-solid mailserver architecture.